pce-uw-jscript400/w2-express/readme.md

 * **Question:** What is `req.params`?
 What else will you need to change if you change the path to `/my/name/is/:username`?

 * **Your Answer:**

   `req.params` is an object and gives you access to any properties available on the named route.
-You would need to change any `params` based off of what you define, so:
+You would need to change any `params` based off of what you define, so for example:

 ```js
 app.get("/my/name/is/:username", (req, res, next) => {